sifi11/Required-Writeups/MSS_Advance_Revenge.md

 # MSS_ADVANCE Revenge

-## Challenge Description
-Last time we went easy on you.
-You'll never get the flag this time! `chall.py` `output.txt`

 ## Vulnerability
 We are given two files, `chall.py` and `output.txt`.
 Inside `output.txt` we have a 1024-bit prime `p`, 20 pairs `(x, y)` where `y = P(x) mod p`, and an AES-CBC encrypted flag.